TheRedBrain/rpg-inventory/README.md

 ### Player Attribute Screen Compatibility

 When the "Player Attribute Screen" mod is installed, a button to toggle the attribute screen is active in the RPG Inventory screen.

+### Inventory Size Attributes Compatibility

+The hotbar in the HUD can be configured to only show enabled hot bar slots.

+### RPG Crafting Compatibility

+A button that opens the Hand Crafting Screen can be added to the inventory screens.
+The 2x2 crafting grid has to be disabled.

+### Backpack Attribute Compatibility

+A button that opens the Backpack Screen can be added to the inventory screens.
+The 2x2 crafting grid has to be disabled.

 ### Additional Trinket slots